 The calculation of SPC does not factor in the human element.
 The statistic is purely a measure of inherent efficiency.
 Of course, assuming perfect behaviour for the operator (i.e., no errors, no selections missed), text entry throughput can be calculated from the scanning interval and SPC.
 Additional behaviours must be accounted for, however.
 Many scanning keyboards include a row delay, timer restart, or other adjustments to the scanning pattern to aid the user.
 Text entry throughput can be calculated if these properties are included along with SPC and the scanning interval.
 The calculation is a "best case".
 User efficiency can thereafter be measured as the ratio of the observed throughput to the best-case throughput.

-Scan steps per character (SPC) was demonstrated as metric for modeling scanning keyboards.
+Scan steps per character (SPC) was demonstrated as a metric for modeling scanning keyboards.
 Since SPC is an absolute metric, designs from different sources can be compared.
 Where word prediction is used, comparisons are strengthened if SPC is calculated using the same corpus (word-frequency list).

 1. Bhattacharya, S., Samanta, D., and Basu, A.: Performance models for automatic evaluation of virtual scanning keyboards, IEEE Transactions on Neural Systems and Rehabilitation Engineering 16, 510-519 (2008)